tomjoht/documentation-theme-jekyll/pages/wow-shuffles/cata-shuffle/truegold-shuffle.md

 When doing this farms, be aware of the following:

 * No cooldown #Enjoy!
 * Be a [Transmute Master](https://www.wowhead.com/quest=29482/transmutation-master).
-This will allow you to proc extra Primal Mights
+This will allow you to proc extra **Primal Mights**.
-* If you can Farm up the mats via [Potion of Treasure Finding](https://www.wowhead.com/item=58488/potion-of-treasure-finding) will provide the mats for this farm to shuffle easy.
+* If you can farm up the mats via [Potion of Treasure Finding](https://www.wowhead.com/item=58488/potion-of-treasure-finding) will provide the mats for this farm to shuffle easy.

 ## Reference Links
 [Canadia_TV's Google Sheets Calculator](https://docs.google.com/spreadsheets/d/1o9O1t3oiAVF_MxJvWQfQa2yLoidoUISJJtKcZeOEHbQ/edit#gid=1573153485)